nodejs/next-10/meetings/summit-nov-2021.md

 ## Next Steps and actions

 ### Single Executable Applications
-* Ask anna if there are things still needed in Node.js to support "Compile with node" approach
+* Ask Anna if there are things still needed in Node.js to support "Compile with node" approach
 * Write up an overview of what we discussed in terms of potential addition to Node.js